 Specialist bridge capabilities

 Beginning in 2008, AECOM worked with the China Highway Planning and Design Institute (HPDI), as consultant of China Harbour Engineering Company (CHEC), providing feasibility studies and detailed design as well as pre-tendering and post-tendering services and site supervision.

-Working with the China Highway Planning and Design Institute (HPDI), AECOM was the consultant of China Harbour Engineering Company (CHEC) to provide feasibility studies, detailed design as well as pre-tendering and post-tendering services and site supervision since 2008.
-AECOM’s team in Malaysia, together with engineers from the long-span and specialty bridges group, worked in the design, construction supervision, and construction engineering of this record-breaking project.
-AECOM also provided specialist consultancy on aerodynamics, navigation risk assessment and ship impact studies, seismic analyses, wind and structural health monitoring, fire hazard assessment, and resolution of construction challenges in the substantial marine piling operation.
-A special aspect of the project involved applying intelligent construction engineering techniques to enable successful erection of the 240-meter (787-feet) main span cable-stayed bridge over the main navigation channel.
+Our team in Malaysia, together with engineers from our long-span and specialty bridges group, worked on the design, construction supervision and construction engineering of the project.
+We also provided specialist consultancy on aerodynamics, navigation risk assessment and ship impact studies, seismic analyses, wind and structural health monitoring, fire hazard assessment and the resolution of construction challenges in the substantial marine piling operation.

-Dr. Robin Sham, AECOM’s global long-span and specialty bridges director
+Rd.
+Robin Sham, AECOM’s global long-span and specialty bridges Director

 The bridge is one of the longest in the world to be installed with high-damping rubber bearings (HDRBs) for seismic isolation and the first of its kind in Malaysia to be installed with seismic expansion joints, which allow for movement during seismic activity.